element-hq/element-web/docs/theming.md

  1. Pick a name, e.g. `teal`. at time of writing we have `light` and `dark`.
  2. Fork `src/skins/vector/css/themes/dark.scss` to be teal.scss
  3. Fork `src/skins/vector/css/themes/_base.scss` to be _teal.scss
- 4. Override variables in _teal.css as desired.
+ 4. Override variables in _teal.scss as desired.
 You may wish to delete ones which don't differ from _base.scss, to make it clear which are being overridden.
 If every single colour is being changed (as per _dark.scss) then you might as well keep them all.